Timothy7310/timothy7310/README.md

 ## About

 Junior Frontend Developer, interested in web-performance and a11y issues.
+Currently work in [klerk](https://www.klerk.ru/).
+You can view my stats in [GitLab](http://gitlabnew.klerk-team.ru/timothy7310)

 ## Stack